 They are also silent about my second criticism--their failure to survey the factual evidence of liberalism's performance.
 They say nothing about how the empirical indicators of human freedom correlate with the indicators of human happiness.
 They say nothing about the historical evidence that modern liberal cultures have inculcated virtues of self-control that account for the stunning decline in violence over the past 500 years.
 They say nothing about how the empirical evidence denies Deneen's claim that liberalism produces "titanic inequality far outstripping the differences between peasant and king" (139): this historical evidence shows that rigid inequality was far higher in medieval Europe than it is today.
 They also say nothing about the evidence for social connectedness--social bonds within families and voluntary associations--being high in liberal social orders.

 Rather than looking at the empirical evidence of what liberalism has done, Deneen and Dreher employ a distinctive rhetorical strategy: they find authors who agree with them in criticizing liberalism, they summarize what these authors say, and then they conclude that this proves that liberalism has failed.
 They do not even ask the question of whether the empirical evidence supports what these critics of liberalism say.
 And whenever one of their favored authors says something positive about liberalism, they are silent about this.
 Deneen's selective reporting of Charles Murray's research is an example of this.

 My third criticism--the failure to defend any illiberal alternative to liberalism--is acknowledged by Deneen (xxii).
 But he doesn't offer any clear answer to this criticism.

-Radical Catholic traditionalists like Edmund Waldstein who defend Catholic "integralism" have recommended a return to the medieval theocratic kingdom of Saint Louis IX in 13th century France.
+Deneen and Dreher would have a coherent argument for rejecting liberalism if they endorsed the radical Catholic traditionalists like Edmund Waldstein who defend Catholic "integralism" in recommending a return to the medieval theocratic kingdom of Saint Louis IX in 13th century France.
 But both Deneen and Dreher reject the medieval illiberal order because of the corruption of the medieval Church, its violent exercise of power, and its failure to secure liberty, equality, and justice.